schlegde/schlegel.github.io/_posts/2017-03-31-ethereum_and_java.md

 # Using web3j

 Let's take web3j for a spin to interact with a simple record keeping contract.
 What the contract does is keep track of some kind of `Deliverable`, which could be a shipping container.
 It makes use of access controls to only allow the owner of the contract to modify its state.
-We achieve this with the `onlyByOwner` _function modifier_.
+We achieve this with the creation of a `onlyByOwner` _function modifier_.
 The owner can `store` a new Deliverable and also change its status to `delivered`.
 Using the shipping container example this means the container has reached is destination.
 Querying the contract for the status of a `Deliverable` is possible by anyone using the `statusFor` function.
 If the `status` of a `Deliverable` is _1_ we can consider it delivered.

 {% highlight javascript %}
 contract Deliverables {